camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/guides/install-zeebe-exporters.md

 ---
 id: install-zeebe-exporters
 title: "Install Zeebe exporters"
-description: "Adding dynamic exporters to Zeebe Brokers in Camunda 8 Self-Managed deployment."
+description: "Add dynamic exporters to Zeebe brokers in Camunda 8 Self-Managed deployment."
 ---

-Camunda 8 Self-Managed Helm chart supports the addition of Zeebe Exporters by using `initContainer`.
+Camunda 8 Self-Managed Helm chart supports the addition of Zeebe exporters by using `initContainer`.

 The following is an example to install Zeebe [Hazelcast](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter) and [Kafka](https://github.com/camunda-community-hub/zeebe-kafka-exporter) exporters.